BenSella/c--redis-communication-solution/README.md

 Tests the fake Redis manager to simulate Redis behavior and validate the functionality of your application.

 #Architecture Overview:
-RedisSolution/
-├── RedisSolution/
-│   ├── Utils/
-│   │   ├── Interfaces/
-│   │   │   └── IRedisManager.cs         # Interface defining the contract for Redis operations, ensuring loose coupling.
-│   │   ├── FakeRedisManager.cs          # Mock implementation of the Redis manager for testing purposes.
-│   │   └── RedisManager.cs              # Real implementation of the Redis manager using StackExchange.Redis to interact with a Redis server.
-│   └── Program.cs                       # Main entry point of the application, initializing and demonstrating the usage of the Redis manager.
-└── XunitTestRedis/
-    └── FakeRedisManagerTest.cs          # Unit tests for the fake Redis manager, ensuring that the mock behaves as expected.

 Components Explained
 Utils/Interfaces/IRedisManager.cs: